harpkang/CIND820_CAPSTONE/README.md

 Balanced bins of 5 were created, using a quantile strategy, for the continuous features for both the classification models and the apriori algorithm.
 In addition, for apriori algorithm only, the continuous target attribute was categorized into 5 balanced bins using the quantile strategy.

 ### Sklearn Functions
-A host of functions were used to manipulate the data and too make sure there was no data leakage.
+A host of functions were used to manipulate the data and to make sure there was no data leakage.
 1. Hot Ones Encoding
 2. Column Transformer
 3. Pipeline